Earthquakes on January 16, 2026

 2026-01-16 2026-01-16 17:44:27 UTC | 2.5ml | 6 km S of Pāhala, Hawaii 19.146°, -155.481° | 10.9 km | - | - | - | ✓ Reviewed | USGS → |

-This magnitude 2.5 event was detected 6 km S of Pāhala, Hawaii on January 16, 2026, with origin time 17:44 UTC.
-The event originated approximately 10.9 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.5 earthquake 6 km S of Pāhala, Hawaii at 17:44 UTC on January 16, 2026.
+This was a shallow crustal earthquake, focused at 10.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 19.146°, -155.481°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

-2026-01-16 2026-01-16 17:21:36 UTC | 3.5ml | 157 km WSW of Adak, Alaska 51.402°, -178.780° | 15.9 km | - | III | - | ✓ Reviewed | USGS → |
+2026-01-16 2026-01-16 17:21:36 UTC | 3.5ml | 157 km WSW of Adak, Alaska 51.402°, -178.780° | 15.9 km | - | IV | - | ✓ Reviewed | USGS → |

 The USGS recorded this magnitude 3.5 earthquake 157 km WSW of Adak, Alaska at 17:21 UTC on January 16, 2026.
-Maximum shaking intensity peaked at MMI 3.8 (light).
+Maximum shaking intensity peaked at MMI 4.2 (moderate).
 At a depth of 15.9 km, the event was shallow crustal.
 The epicenter is at 51.402°, -178.780°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 Legend:

-Mag: Magnitude ({magType} = ml, mb, mw, etc.)
+Mag: Magnitude (magType = ml, mb, mw, etc.)

 Felt: Number of DYFI felt reports